5 questions to ask as you reimagine the workplace with technology

-In addition to serving as a room- and desk-booking solution, workplace experience platforms like JLL Jet can be used to share with users where and when their favorite collaborators will be working in the office—regardless of whether they’re in the office or not.
+In addition to serving as a room- and desk-booking solution, workplace experience platforms like HqO can be used to share with users where and when their favorite collaborators will be working in the office—regardless of whether they’re in the office or not.

 2. How do we respect and prioritize health and well-being?

 A holistic approach to well-being in the workplace starts with empowering your employees to define what a healthy environment looks like.
 In an article published in Harvard Business Review, five out of seven recommendations for making the workplace healthier revolved around providing workers with more control over their environments.

 This can be accomplished by leveraging technology that allows employees more flexibility to work when and where they want.
 Likewise, mobile platforms can provide employees with direct control over their physical workplace in the form of climate controls, touchless entry, and wayfinding features.